Amanda Micheli

-Amanda Micheli is an American director and the founder of Runaway Films.
-In June 2022, she signed with The United Talent Agency.
+Amanda Micheli is an American film director and the founder of Runaway Films.
+Her films have received Emmy and Academy Award nominations and have won awards at global film festivals.

-In her latest film, HALFTIME, international icon Jennifer Lopez lays bare her evolution as a Latina, a mother, and an artist, taking agency in her life and using her voice for a greater purpose.
-HALFTIME premiered at the Tribeca Festival in June 2022 and had its world premiere on Netflix on June 14, 2022.
+Micheli directed Halftime, a documentary featuring Jennifer Lopez, focusing on her mid-life career and performance at the Super Bowl LIV halftime show.
+It opened the Tribeca Film Festival in June 2022 and premiered on Netflix on June 14, 2022.

-Her 2018 film VEGAS BABY, which examines the complexities of America’s fertility industry, earned an Emmy nomination for PBS.
+Her 2018 film Vegas Baby, which examines the complexities of America’s fertility industry, earned an Emmy nomination for PBS.
+Micheli also earned an Academy Award nomination in 2009 for La Corona, which followed a beauty pageant in a Colombian women’s prison.
+The film, which she co-directed with Isabel Vega, premiered at the Sundance Film Festival before airing on HBO.

-Micheli earned an Oscar nomination for La Corona, which follows an unlikely beauty pageant in a Colombian women’s prison.
-La Corona premiered at the Sundance Film Festival before airing on HBO.
-She also directed and shot Double Dare, which explores the lives of two Hollywood stuntwomen.
-Double Dare premiered at The Toronto International Film Festival and was broadcast on PBS before its theatrical release.
-Featuring interviews with Steven Spielberg, Quentin Tarantino, and Lynda Carter, it won numerous film festival awards.
-Her first film, Just for the Ride, about the cowgirls who founded the first professional sport in America, won a student Oscar and an International Documentary Association Award and premiered on the PBS series POV in 1996.
+Micheli’s 2004 documentary Double Dare explores the lives of two Hollywood stuntwomen.
+It premiered at the Toronto International Film Festival and was broadcast on PBS before its theatrical release.
+The documentary features interviews with Steven Spielberg, Quentin Tarantino, and Lynda Carter, and won the Audience Award at AFI, as well as Best Documentary at the Woodstock Film Festival.

+Micheli’s first film, Just for the Ride, about the cowgirls who founded the first professional women’s sports association in America, won a Student Academy Award and an International Documentary Association Award in 1995.
+It premiered on the PBS series POV the following year.

-In 2014, Micheli produced Slomo, which won best short at SXSW and the International Documentary Association.
-She also co-directed One Nation Under Dog for HBO, which won a TV Academy honor for "Television with a Conscience", and The Save for ESPN.
-She was producer and cinematographer on Thin, the HBO film about anorexia.
-Also for HBO, she was producer and cinematographer on Cat Dancers, and supervising producer on Brave New Voices, a series about teen poetry.
-Other cinematography credits include: Morgan Spurlock’s premiere episode of 30 Days (FX), My Flesh and Blood (HBO), The Flute Player (PBS), and Witches in Exile.
+In addition to directing, Micheli has also served as Director of Photography and Producer on multiple projects.
+In 2014, she produced Slomo, which won the Documentary Shorts Jury Award at SXSW and Best Short from the International Documentary Association.
+She also co-directed One Nation Under Dog for HBO, which received a Television Academy Honor for “Television with a Conscience.”

+She was producer and cinematographer on the 2006 HBO documentary Thin, about women in a residential treatment facility for anorexia, and on HBO’s 2007 Cat Dancers.
+She was also supervising producer on Russell Simmons’s Brave New Voices.
+Additional cinematography credits include Morgan Spurlock’s premiere episode of 30 Days (FX), My Flesh and Blood (HBO), The Flute Player (PBS), and Witches in Exile.

-Micheli is a graduate of Harvard University and a member of the Academy of Motion Picture Arts and Sciences.
-While pursuing feature-length projects, she has directed commercial work for clients including Nike, Google, and Verizon, and is a past visiting lecturer at Stanford’s MFA film program.
+Micheli graduated from Harvard University and is a member of the Directors Guild of America and the Academy of Motion Picture Arts and Sciences.
+She has directed commercial projects for clients including Nike, Google, and Verizon, and served as a Creative Director at MasterClass and a visiting lecturer in the MFA film program at Stanford University.

+In June 2022, she signed with the United Talent Agency.
+She was an All-American in women’s rugby and went on to play for the Berkeley All-Blues Rugby Club and the USA Eagles.